Complete guide for employee benefits:

 • Life insurance can reduce the burden of losing a loved one.

-Whereas other benefits are just for fun, like team activities and fun budgets.
+Other benefits, on the other hand, are just for fun, like team activities and social budgets.
 All can help boost mood and morale, sparking a little more joy.

-If making people happy wasn’t enough to sway you, the knock on effects of their happiness might.
+If making people happy wasn’t enough to sway you on its own, the knock on effects of their happiness might.
 As you might expect, improving your team’s mood will also have a positive impact on their productivity.

 It can cost up to £30,000 to lose an employee who earns over 25k a year. £30,000!
 Now we can see why retention is a massive priority for HR professionals.
 It takes a lot of time and money to replace people, especially great people.